jrsmith3/jrsmith3.github.io/content/GitHub-Authorea.md

 Authorea + GitHub: extreme power plus low barrier to entry?
 ===========================================================
 Without having used it extensively, I am very excited about [Authorea](https://authorea.com/).
 Authorea looks like the collaborative authoring tool I would have created.
 It allows teams to collaborate on LaTeX documents, and it has a git backend that can be connected to a GitHub repository.
 My hope is that Authorea will bridge a gap: it will allow people with a lot of git and LaTeX experience to collaborate on manuscripts with people that have none.
-In this way, the more experienced members of the team can contribute to **project management (find a better word)** via a git workflow and LaTeX, and the less experienced members of the group aren't overwhelmed by the idiosyncracies of those tools.
+In this way, hopefully the group can operate at the level of the most computer savvy members as opposed to regressing to the lowest-common-denominator .doc + email workflow.
 Longer term, perhaps the people with less experience will get a gentle introduction to version control and markup languages so they can see the value without having to pass through [the valley of death](http://software-carpentry.org/blog/2014/05/playing-the-kazoo.html#glass-law).

 Authorea is currently thin on the documentation of how to connect to an existing LaTeX document hosted on GitHub.
 This post will be a case study of how I integrated Authorea into an existing LaTeX document on GitHub.
 I will use an example [GitHub repo called authorea_test](https://github.com/jrsmith3/authorea_test) and [Authorea document]() so that you can poke around the result.